 However, in repeating them or applying them in a new context, we fail to see the stress storm we leave in our wake.
 Or at least I did.

 It was humbling to read that it was often my reactions to small events or attempts to push through ideas or control outcomes that caused the most stress.
 It was often when I felt anxious about something that I would be most likely to pass that feeling on to others.

-Whether it was ambushing a colleague with an idea, or using my ‘moany voice’ with my son to get him to hurry up with tying his shoe laces*, it was me passing on my worries to others.
-Being able spot and manage my own anxiety and not be controlled by it feels like the holy grail toward reducing my stress footprint.
+Whether it was ambushing a colleague with an idea, or using my ‘moany voice’ with my son to get him to hurry up with tying his shoe laces, it was me passing on my worries to others.
+Being able to spot and manage my own anxiety, and not be controlled by it, feels like the holy grail towards reducing my stress footprint.

 Lesson 4: learn the art of 'rupture and repair'